John 1:1

 (a) Life.
 Two kinds of life are described in the Bible; the psuche- or soul life we inherited from Adam and the zoe- or spirit life that comes from God (John 5:26).
 It’s the second kind of life that is described here.
 See entry for New Life.

 (b) The Light of men.
+Jesus is the light of the world (John 8:12).
 Adam’s fallen race lives in the valley of the shadow of death.
 Into this dark valley comes Jesus with the bright and shining revelation that God offers us a new life.

 John 1:9